haiku/hpkgbouncer/README.md

 This microservice redirects incoming requests to remote s3 buckets while keeping track of aliases such as "current" for the repo version.

+# Nightly Rust

+Rocket *still* requires nightly rust.
+It appears Rocket 0.5.0 will no longer require nightly rust... then we can flip the docker image to rust:alpine from rustlang/rust:nightly

 # Repo format

 This microservice expects repos in the following format: